mrvnthss/mind-brain-behavior/README.md

 - <a id='matlab'></a> The MathWorks Inc. (2023).
 MATLAB (9.14.0) [Computer software].
 The MathWorks Inc. [https://www.mathworks.com](https://www.mathworks.com)

 - <a id='vogel-machizawa'></a> Vogel, E. K., & Machizawa, M. G. (2004).
 Neural activity predicts individual differences in visual working memory capacity. *Nature, 428*(6984), 748–751. [https://doi.org/10.1038/nature02447](https://doi.org/10.1038/nature02447)

+## Acknowledgments

+The icon included in the header of this README was obtained from [Freepik](https://www.freepik.com) and is designed by [juicy_fish](https://www.freepik.com/author/juicy-fish/icons?t=f).